BeaconsAI/machine-learning-blog-posts/README.md

 # Machine Learning Blog Posts

-Links to blog posts about different topics in ML and AI.
+Blog posts are some of the best resources for learning - here are some links to blog posts about different topics in ML and AI.

 Contributions are welcome, just submit a pull request:
 * Blog posts only, no papers!